mcspadden/mcspadden.me/README.md

 This is what runs my personal website.
 It's something simple to display a bit about me.

 # UIKit
-You can find the awesome UIKit which this is based off of [here](https://getuikit.com/ "UIKit").
+This site utilizes UIKit, which can be found [here](https://getuikit.com/ "UIKit").

 # License
 I'm inspired by the world; so anything **I did here**, I want the world to be freely inspired by as well.
 For anything I did not create here, refer to their respective license for use.